dRobinsonDev/TheInkChallenger/README.md

 # The Ink Challenge
-By Demetrious Robinson, Sun Park and Danillo Vieira for General Assembly Project 3 Click [here](http://inkchallenger.herokuapp.com/) to try it out!
+By Sun Park, Danillo Vieira and Demetrious Robinson  for General Assembly's Group Project week  - building a Full Stack Django Application
+Click [here](http://inkchallenger.herokuapp.com/) to try it out!